ku-fpg/javascript-bridge/README.md

 # javascript-bridge [![Build Status](https://img.shields.io/travis/ku-fpg/javascript-bridge.svg?style=flat)](https://travis-ci.org/ku-fpg/javascript-bridge)

-javascript-bridge allows Haskell to call JavaScript APIs, and receive JavaScript events.

 **javascript-bridge** is an easy way of calling JavaScript from Haskell, using web-sockets as the underlying transport mechanism.
-Conceptually, **javascript-bridge** works be giving Haskellacccess to the JavaScript `eval` function.
+Conceptually, javascript-bridge works be giving Haskellacccess to the JavaScript `eval` function.
 However, using a remote monad, we support evaluation of JavaScript fragments, calling and returning values from JavaScript functions, constructing